 - When done, cover with foil and allow to rest for at least 20 minutes, don't skip this step!

 A few things can change your cooking times.
 If the roast is cold and straight from the fridge, it slows down the cooking process.
-I usually take the prime rib roast out of the fridge about 2 hours before, so it warms up to room temperature.
+Take the prime rib roast out of the fridge about 2 hours before, so it warms up to room temperature.

 - Rare = 110° F (43°C)